OTTAWA, June 2, 2018 /CNW/ -

 - Do not re-use plates, cutting boards or utensils that have come in contact with frozen raw breaded chicken products to serve the cooked product unless they have been thoroughly washed.

 What are the symptoms?

 Symptoms of a Salmonella infection, called salmonellosis, typically start 6 to 72 hours after exposure to Salmonella bacteria from an infected animal or contaminated product.

 These symptoms usually last for four to seven days.
 In healthy people, salmonellosis often clears up without treatment.
 In some cases, severe illness and hospitalization may occur.
 People who are infected with Salmonella bacteria can be infectious from several days to several weeks.
 People who experience symptoms, or who have underlying medical conditions, should contact their health care provider if they suspect they have a Salmonella infection.

 What is the Government of Canada doing?

 The Government of Canada is committed to food safety.
-The Public Health Agency of Canada leads the human health investigation of an outbreak and is in regular contact with its federal and provincial partners to monitor and take collaborative steps to address outbreaks.
+The Public Health Agency of Canada is leading the human health investigation of this outbreak and is in regular contact with its federal and provincial partners to monitor the situation and to take collaborative steps to address the outbreak.

 Health Canada provides food-related health risk assessments to determine whether the presence of a certain substance or microorganism poses a health risk to consumers.